MisterJulsen/MinecraftCommunityServer/rules.md

 > The server management reserves the right to unload loaded chunks or disable resource-intensive machines/constructions if this improves the server performance.

 - ### Chunk loading
-  Chunloaders are allowed, but should be used very sparingly.
+  Chunkloaders are allowed, but should be used very sparingly.
 - ### Machines
   Please switch off machines that do not need to be permanently active or that lead to high resource usage!
 - ### Entities
   Optimize your farms and use as few entities as possible.
-The use of villagers should be **minimized**.
-(Even four cows are enough for enough meat and leather in the long run)
+The use of villagers should be **minimized**!
+- ### BlockEntities
+  Reduce BlockEntities as much as possible.
+Avoid long cable connections with blocks and use overhead wires from Immersive Engineering instead, for example.
+(Only the connectors are BlockEntities there and these wires are more aesthetic anyway)

 ## Public Railways